 If you're looking for anime similar to Casshern Sins, you might like these titles.
-All recommendations are made by Anime-Planet users like you!

 In a futuristic world almost barren of life, mankind is confined to mechanized domed cities where A.I.’s control all aspects of life.
 In this world, humans are no longer born, they are manufactured in a production line; and alongside them live androids known as autoreivs.
 Within one of these domed sanctuaries named Romdeau lives Re-l Mayer, one of a few citizens who aren’t entirely prevented from thinking.
 Her grandfather's prominent position and the affection of the scientist Daedalus have left her more free will than is normally allowed, but Re-l has started to question the sanctity of the city and the citizens' perfect way of life.
 With mysterious beings known as proxies causing havoc and a man named Vincent causing great influence on her life, Re-l must travel outside of the city to find the answers she seeks and discover the mystery behind "the awakening".

 Both Ergo Proxy and Casshern Sins have robots that deal with a sense of identity in some way.
 They have a similar feel in that they take place in dark, post-apocalyptic worlds.
 I also find the characters Vincent Law and Casshern to be alike in their personalities.
 They both have lost their memories and have a similar purpose to find out what they are and why they exist.

 They both include a main character who doesn't know his identity and searches for his truth and purpose.
 Both have a gloomy atmosphere around alot of ruin.

 Both have this dark feel to it as the male leads searches for who they are or what they are.

 The action in Casserns Sins focuses more on physical fight scenes that is fun to watch.